-We do an annual report in June/July each year showing the overall position and activities for the previous year.
+We do an annual outturn report in July each year showing the overall position and activities for the previous year.
 The report includes the following issues, where relevant:

-- ✓ total debt and investments at the beginning and end of the financial year and average interest rates; - ✓ borrowing strategy for the year compared to actual strategy, including interest paid; - √ investment strategy for the year compared to actual strategy, including interest received; - ✓ explanations for variance between original strategies; - ✓ debt rescheduling done in the year; - ✓ actual borrowing and investment rates achieved through the year; - ✓ comparison of return on investments to the benchmark 7-day LIBID rate (London Interbank Bid Rate); and - ✓ compliance with Prudential and Treasury Indicators.
+- ✓ total debt and investments at the beginning and end of the financial year and average interest rates; - ✓ borrowing strategy for the year compared to actual strategy, including interest paid; - ✓ investment strategy for the year compared to actual strategy, including interest received; - ✓ explanations for variance between original strategies; - ✓ debt rescheduling done in the year; - ✓ actual borrowing and investment rates achieved through the year; - ✓ the performance of in-house investment earnings will be measured against the SONIA rate (Sterling Overnight Index Average); and - ✓ compliance with Prudential and Treasury Management Indicators.

-We also complete a half yearly Report on Treasury Management which is submitted to Council in November/December which reviews the performance of the debt and investment portfolios.
-This report contains the same information as the annual report but only includes information for the first 6 months of the year.
+We also complete a half-yearly Report on Treasury Management which is submitted to Council in the third quarter of the year which reviews the performance of the debt and investment portfolios.
+This report contains the same information as the annual report but only includes information for the first six months of the year.

-Last year investments earned an average return of 0.87% against a benchmark LIBID (London Interbank Bid Rate) 7-day average of 0.53% whilst the Bank of England base rate stated the year at 0.75% and reduced to 0.25 and then 0.10% in March for the remainder of the year.
+Last year investments earned an average return of 1.83% against a benchmark SONIA 7-day average of 2.19%.
+The Bank of England base rate stated the year at 0.75% and gradually increased through the year to 4.25% by March 2023.

-In the six months to 30 September 2020 investments have achieved an average return of 0.44% against a benchmark LIBID 7-day average of 0.41%.
+In the six months to 30 September 2023 investments have achieved an average return of 4.34% against a benchmark SONIA 7-day average of 4.71%.
+The average return achieved is distorted by the current account interest rate.
+If this is excluded the average return achieved is 4.75%.

-And now just a couple of other questions concerning the wider Treasury Management arrangements...
+And now just a few questions concerning the wider Treasury Management arrangements...